 Chairman Emeritus, NAACP National Board of Directors

-She graduated magna cum laude from Virginia Union University; earned a master’s degree in health services administration from George Washington University, an MBA from the Kellogg School of Management at Northwestern University and a Master of Divinity degree from the Samuel DeWitt Proctor School of Theology at Virginia Union University.
-In May 2010, she received an honorary doctorate degree from Virginia Union University.
-In May 2016, she received honorary doctorate degrees from University of Massachusetts at Dartmouth and Smith College.
+Graduating magna cum laude from Virginia Union University, Brock also obtained a master’s degree in health services administration from The George Washington University, an MBA from the Kellogg School of Management at Northwestern University, and a master’s degree in divinity from the Samuel DeWitt Proctor School of Theology at Virginia Union University.
+Additionally, she holds honorary doctorate degrees from Virginia Union University, University of Massachusetts at Dartmouth and Smith College.

-Brock is a member of the Board of Trustees of The George Washington University; Chair, Board of Advisors Milken Institute School of Public Health at George Washington University; Kellogg School of Management Global Advisory Board at Northwestern University; American Public Health Association, American College of Healthcare Executives, Association of Healthcare Philanthropy, Alpha Kappa Alpha Sorority, The LINKS, Incorporated and a former Trustee of the Catholic Health Association of the United States of America.
+A believer in service and community participation, Brock is a member of the Board of Trustees of The George Washington University, and past chair of the Board of Advisors of the Milken Institute School of Public Health at The George Washington University, as well as being a member of the Kellogg School of Management Global Advisory Board at Northwestern University, and Interfaith Center for Corporate Responsibility (ICCR), the American Public Health Association, the American College of Healthcare Executives, , Alpha Kappa Alpha Sorority, Inc., and The LINKS, Inc. She is a former Trustee of the Catholic Health Association of the United States of America.